flyingcircle/book/site/flood/README.md

   24: The waters flooded the earth for a hundred and fifty days."
 />

 No tree could survive being underwater for half a year.
-How is that there are no breaks in tree rings for the past 14,000 years?
-Why don't we see a sudden break 4,000-5,000 years ago when all the trees should have died and then reappeared a number of years later?
+So if God killed every living thing, how is that there are no breaks in tree rings for the past 14,000 years?
+Why don't we see a sudden break 4,000-5,000 years ago when all the trees should have died and then reappeared a number of years later starting a completely new chain of tree ring history?

 ## Zoology